'She Taught Love' Is the Epitome of a Black Woman's Strength

 The Andscape original is powered by Arsema Thomas' strong performance and Darrell-Britt Gibson’s vulnerable screenplay that centers Black love

-LEVEL sat with film principles, Gibson, Thomas, and Edwards, to dig into the mechanics of executing on a film genre that was once a 20th century standard.
-The result was a riveting deep dive on the art of love and freedom of death.
+LEVEL sat with film principles, Gibson, Thomas, and Edwards, to dig into the mechanics of executing on a film genre that was ubiquitous in the 1990s.
+The result is a riveting deep dive on the art of love and freedom of death.

-LEVEL: Darrell, I didn’t realize that this was based on a true life experience.
-It’s based on your girlfriend’s sister.
+LEVEL: Darrell, I didn’t realize this story was based on your girlfriend’s sister.
 I couldn’t imagine what it feels like to experience that kind of loss and know it's coming.

 I just don't know weak women, and I have no desire to craft stories that depict weak women.
 Women have saved my life, and especially in this space of showing this strong Black woman leading this thing and it being her story.
 Frank has to find his space within that story.
 It’s similar to how I felt like I had to find my space in that world in real life.

-Knowing the backstory on how Darrell wrote the screenplay, how did you go about preparing for this role, Arsema?
+Knowing the backstory on how Darrell wrote the screenplay, how did you go about preparing for this role?

-ARSEMA THOMAS: The moment that I realized that it was something that he held close to his heart and that he'd been holding for seven years in the making, it made it very important that I try to bench Mali's narrative in as much reality as I could possibly find.
+ARSEMA THOMAS: The moment that I realized it was something he held close to his heart and that he'd been holding for seven years in the making, it made it very important that I try to bench Mali's narrative in as much reality as I could possibly find.
 So I was reading books that would help me open my heart.
-I read Love by Toni Morrison, I read Salvation by Bell Hooks, and those two were the pillars for creating a love ethic for Mali.
+I read Love by Toni Morrison.
+I read Salvation by bell hooks.
+Those two were the pillars for creating a love ethic for Mali.
 And then I interviewed my aunt.
-She has a similar story to Mali where she was diagnosed with breast cancer shortly after meeting her now husband.
+She has a similar story to Mali where she was diagnosed with breast cancer shortly after meeting her now-husband.
 It was really important for me to understand what type of dynamic and what goes on in one's mind when you are trying to build something quite positive and beautiful and quite scary at the same time.

 So I asked her a lot about that, about where did that stress and that pressure sit in her body and what is it like to date somebody when you almost have a third member of your relationship being your health.
 All that was really, really important to me to get down.